Rose Mary's mother and all of her aunts are great Southern cooks. She likes to think she's not so bad herself.

 - Pour beef broth into a large pot and begin heating.

 - In a bowl, place liver pudding.
 Add egg, salt, pepper, and basil.
 Mix together thoroughly.
 Mom used her hands.
-I will probably use the mixer with dough hook.
+I will probably use the mixer with a dough hook.

 - Gradually add in 1 cup flour, combining as you go.
 Add flour if needed to make sure you have a stiff batter.